 “Proclaim all these words in the cities of Judah, and in the streets of Jerusalem”: With a loud voice, and openly, that all may hear.

 “Saying, hear ye the words of this covenant, and do them”: Which their forefathers promised when the covenant was made with them (Exodus 24:7), but did not perform.
 Hearing without doing is of little avail.
 Not the hearers, but the doers of the law are justified; wherefore men should not be content with hearing only (Rom.
 2:13).

 It appears from this that Jeremiah was to read the covenant again to the people of Judah and in Jerusalem.
-It is a last warning for them to keep covenant with God.
+It is the last warning for them to keep their covenant with God.

 Jeremiah 11:7 “For I earnestly protested unto your fathers in the day [that] I brought them up out of the land of Egypt, [even] unto this day, rising early and protesting, saying, Obey my voice.”

 Or “witnessing, witnessed”; testified His great affection for them.
 Persistently solicited their observation of His precepts for their good.
 And strictly cautioned them against neglect and disobedience.

 “The day that I brought them out of the land of Egypt”: See Jer.
 11:4.

 “Even unto this day rising early and protesting, saying, Obey my voice”: That is, from the time of the giving of the law, in all successive ages, to the present time.
 He had sent His prophets to them, time after time, morning by morning, early and late, to press, exhort, and stir them up to an obedience to His will.
 And to warn them of the evils that would come by disobedience to it.